graphprotocol/graph-node/docs/environment-variables.md

   additional SQL queries that get logged when `sql` is given.
 These are queries caused by mappings when processing blocks for a subgraph, and queries caused by subscriptions.
 Defaults to no logging.
+- `STORE_CONNECTION_POOL_SIZE`: How many simultaneous connections to allow to the store.
+  Due to implementation details, this value may not be strictly adhered to.
+Defaults to 10.